 - If we are using the standard deadlines, we must give you our answer within 7 calendar days after we get your appeal, or sooner if your health requires it, except if you are asking us to pay you back for a drug you already bought.
-If you are asking us to pay you back for a drug you already bought, we must give you our answer within 14 calendar days after we get your appeal.
+If you are asking us to pay you back for a drug you already bought.
+If you are asking us to pay you back for a drug you already bought.
+If you are asking us to pay you back for get your appeal.
 If you think your health requires it, you should ask for a "fast appeal." - If we do not give you a decision within 7 calendar days, or 14 calendar days if you asked us to pay you back for a drug you already bought, we will send your request to Level 2 of the appeals process.
 At Level 2, an Independent Review Entity will review your request.

-- If our answer is Yes to part or all of what you asked for: - If we approve a request for coverage, we must give you the coverage as quickly as your health requires, but no later than 7 calendar days after we get your appeal or 14 calendar days if you asked us to pay you back for a drug you already bought. - If we approve a request to pay you back for a drug you already bought, we will send payment to you within 30 calendar days after we get your appeal request. - If our answer is No to part or all of what you asked for, we will send you a letter that explains why we said No and tells how to appeal our decision.
+- If our answer is Yes to part or all of what you asked for: - If we approve a request for coverage, we must give you the coverage as quickly as your health requires, but no later than 7 calendar days after we get your appeal_or 14 calendar days if you asked us to pay you back for a drug you already bought. - If we approve a request to pay you back for a drug you already bought, we will send payment to you within 30 calendar days after we get your appeal request. - If our answer is No to part or all of what you asked for, we will send you a letter that explains why we said No and tells how to appeal our decision.